kumarvv/ijc/README.md

 Installation
 ------------

 Checkout or download <code>ijc.sh</code> file and add it to your path.
-This is verified in Mac only at this time.
+This tool is verified in Mac only at this time.

 Usage